WaxeyeDigital/fast_404/README.txt

 /**
  * Load fast404 configuration, if available.
  *
- * Use settings.fast404.php to provide settings for Fast404 module
+ * Use settings.fast404.php to provide settings for Fast 404 module.
  *
  * Keep this code block at the end of this file to take full effect.
  */